Beck, Bogert & Appice: History

 Beck had been keen to work with Tim Bogert and Carmine Appice after encountering the two in 1967 and after subsequent meetings and sessions such as those which took place between July 6 and 10, 1969.
 In early August 1969, Beck commented to Alan Smith from New Musical Express:

 On September 13, 1969, Melody Maker reported in its "Raver" column that Beck had added Carmine Appice and Tim Bogert to his band.
 Beck and his manager Peter Grant arranged to finalize contracts with Bogert and Appice in November 1969.
 On November 12, 1969, Beck crashed his car, and all future plans were put on hold.
 Beck soon recovered from his accident, and in early March 1971, he formed the Jeff Beck Group.

 The official demise of the second Jeff Beck Group was announced on July 24, 1972.
 On the next day Jeff Beck met with keyboardist Max Middleton, Tim Bogert and Carmine Appice.
 He also brought in Kim Milford as vocalist.
 Rehearsals at the Rolling Stones' rehearsal rooms in Bermondsey began in preparation for an imminent tour of the U.S., originally arranged for the Jeff Beck Group.
 In an interview with Danny Holloway from New Musical Express on July 8, 1972, Beck stated:

 On August 1, 1972, the band appeared at the Stanley Theater in Pittsburgh as Jeff Beck Group.
 After only six appearances, Milford was replaced by Bobby Tench, who was flown in from the UK after the performance at the Arie Crown Theatre in Chicago, and who appeared with the band for the rest of the tour.
 The tour concluded at the Paramount Theatre in Seattle on August 19, 1972.
-After this U.S. tour, Tench and Middelton left the band and Beck formed a power trio with Appice and Bogert.
-Drummer Appice took the role of vocalist with help from Bogert and Beck.
+After this U.S. tour, Tench and Middleton left the band and Beck formed a power trio with Appice and Bogert.
+Appice and Bogert then split lead vocal duties.
 Still billed as Jeff Beck Group, the trio was included on the bill for Rock at The Oval (held at The Oval) on September 16, which marked the start of a tour schedule of the UK, Netherlands, and Germany.
 On Friday October 20, 1972, a U.S. tour began at the Hollywood Sportatorium in Florida and concluded on November 11, 1972, at The Warehouse in New Orleans.

 Beck, Bogert & Appice started work on its eponymous debut album Beck, Bogert & Appice at Chess Studios on December 11, 1972, with sessions continuing until December 22.
 Recording sessions resumed on January 2, 1973, with producer Don Nix, and the trio transferred to The Village in Los Angeles.
 Don Nix told John Tobler from the magazine ZigZag: "I don't know how I got the job, but I'd sure like to get out of it".
 The album was released in the U.S. on March 26, 1973, and on April 6 the same year in the UK.
 It reached No. 12 on the U.S. album chart and No. 28 on the UK album chart on May 10, 1973.
 James Isaacs, from Rolling Stone wrote: